3p3r/puppeteer-command-server/README.md

 npx @modelcontextprotocol/inspector
 ```

-And in the UI, ensure "Transport Type" is set to `Streamable HTTP` and also add
+In the UI, ensure "Transport Type" is set to `Streamable HTTP` and add
-the API key in `.secret` to the headers, with key name: `x-api-key`.
+authentication headers:

+- For API Key: Add `x-api-key` header with the key from `.secret`
+- For JWT: Add `Authorization` header with value `Bearer YOUR_JWT_TOKEN`

 ## Platforms